 Which according to you is the most erotic posture to have become an iconic symbol of sexuality in world cinema?
-The answer would begin on the legs of Sharon Stone from “Basic Instinct’.
-Playing a manipulative author whose characters she has to kill (literally), becomes the titular performer in this slow, sensual murder mystery.
+The answer would begin on the legs of Sharon Stone from ‘Basic Instinct’.
+Playing a manipulative author whose characters she has to kill (literally), Stone becomes the highlight in this slow, sensual murder mystery.
 Sharon stone becomes the true ‘kryptonite for men’ weakening them from knee upwards as she gracefully carries the film with unwavering charisma and resonates with ‘irresistible feminine charm’.

 Read More: Best Directorial Debuts of All Time